intuitart/Absolute-Relative-URLs/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Add related sites to list of urls that can be saved as relative urls (thanks @tythewebguy)
+* Reinstated conversion of urls that are the only content in a field (affects things like header image urls)
+* Reduced both save and view conversions to run in a single grep_replace
+* Put copy on github in case anyone wants to fork or contribute, https://github.com/intuitart/Absolute-Relative-URLs
+* Tested Wordpress version 4.9.x

 = 1.5.3 =
 * Ignore // at beginning of url when displaying urls as this is sometimes used for schema relative urls (thanks @ublac)